isabella232/sign-integrations.en/help/veeva/install.md

         ![Image of lifecycle state 3](images/lifecycle-state3.png)

-    * **In Adobe Signing**: This is a placeholder name for the state that indicates that the document is uploaded to Adobe Sign and that its agreement is already sent to participants (OUT_FOR_SIGNATURE or OUT_FOR_APPROVAL state).
+    * **In Adobe Signing**: This is a placeholder name for the state that indicates that the document is uploaded to Adobe Acrobat Sign and that its agreement is already sent to participants (OUT_FOR_SIGNATURE or OUT_FOR_APPROVAL state).
 It is a required state.
 This state must have following five user actions defined:

         * Action that changes the state of document to Adobe Sign Cancelled state.
 The target state of this action can be whatever customer requirement is and it can be different for different types.
 The name of this user action must be the same for all document types no matter what lifecycle is.
 If necessary, the criteria for this action can be set to “Allow Adobe Sign user actions equals Yes”.
         * Action that changes the state of document to Adobe Sign Rejected state.
 The target state of this action can be whatever customer requirement is and it can be different for different types.
 The name of this user action must be the same for all document types no matter what lifecycle is.
 If necessary, the criteria for this action can be set to “Allow Adobe Sign user actions equals Yes”.